The Whisperer (song)

 "The Whisperer" is a song by French DJ and producer David Guetta, featuring the vocals of frequent collaborator, Australian singer Sia, taken from the former's sixth studio album, Listen.
 It was released, along with the album, on 24 November 2014.
 The song features Sia on vocals, and is noted as one of the standout tracks from the album, due to the absence of any synths, or electro house production, the other being "I'll Keep Loving You" that features Birdy and Jaymes Young, however that song features minimal synths.
 The song has charted in France.

+Composition

+Musically, the song is written in the key of G minor.
+The album version of the song follows a tempo of 141 beats per minute.
+Sia's vocals span two octaves, from G3 to C5.

+"The Whisperer" is a melancholic ballad that emphasizes raw emotion through its stripped-down instrumentation.
+The song is in a slow tempo, primarily driven by a piano melody, with orchestral elements subtly enhancing the atmosphere.
+Lyrically, the song explores themes of self-discovery, emotional struggles, and the search for solace.